New The Maker Pass is here. $99/year

 Achievement — A milestone awarded automatically when a maker crosses a vote or engagement threshold (e.g. first 10 votes, 50 votes, 100 votes).
 Renders on the maker profile.

-Tier — The level a submission is launched at. nofollow is free, capped at 10 per period. dofollow is also free and uncapped — it requires a verified Smol Launch badge on your site. premium and premium_plus are paid (or covered by the Maker Pass) and unlock a verified listing plus visibility upgrades, no badge required.
+Tier — The level a submission is launched at. nofollow is free with limited weekly availability. dofollow is also free with greater weekly availability and provides a high-authority backlink while the Smol Launch badge remains verified on your site. premium is paid (or covered by the Maker Pass) and includes a permanent, high-authority backlink with no badge required.
+It does not buy a better rank or featured placement.

 Hunter — Smol Launch does not use hunters.
 Makers always submit their own products.
 We surface the maker’s name and handle on the listing directly, not a third-party submitter.